solas2529/QUADRATIC-INFORMATION/README.md

 Hello there!
-Hopefully this will work!
+This project will determine all critical points, roots, and derivative of the polynomial quadratic you have given.